ros2-gbp/Universal_Robots_ROS2_Driver-release/README.md

 ## Packages in the Repository:

   - `ur` - Meta-package that provides a single point of installation for the released packages.
+  - `ur_bringup` - launch file and run-time configurations, e.g. controllers (DEPRECATED).
   - `ur_calibration` - tool for extracting calibration information from a real robot.
   - `ur_controllers` - implementations of controllers specific for UR robots.
   - `ur_dashboard_msgs` - package defining messages used by dashboard node.
   - `ur_moveit_config` - example MoveIt configuration for UR robots.
   - `ur_robot_driver` - driver / hardware interface for communication with UR robots.

+Deprecation: The `ur_bringup` package is deprecated and will be removed from Iron Irwini on.

 ## Getting Started